SMSpp-Project/tools/README.md

 in parallel is n (assuming n is not larger than the number of scenarios).

 The `-B` and `-S` options are only considered if the given netCDF file is a BlockFile.
-The `-B` option specifies a BlockConfig file to be applied to every SDDPBlock; while the `-S` option specifies a BlockSolverConfig file for every SDDPBlock.
-If each of these options is not provided when the given netCDF file is a BlockFile, then default configurations are considered.
+The `-B` option specifies either a BlockConfig, applied to every SDDPBlock, or a "meta" BlockConfig, dispatched by classname to the Blocks of the inner Block of each stage; the `-S` option specifies the BlockSolverConfig of every SDDPBlock.
+When they are not given, `SDDPBCfg.txt` and `SDDPSCfg.txt` are used.

 Initial cuts can be provided by using the `-l` option.
 This option must be followed by the path to the file containing the initial cuts.
 This file must